To find out more and simply click on the link above...

 Once you determined what the child’s needs are, and what the parents can afford, you can determine what each parent should contribute.
 This amount should factor in once off yearly expenses.
 For example, school fees, TV and Car licenses and membership fees and so on.
 Let me explain this by way of example.

 Considering the above example, the paying parent earns double that of the custodian parent.
-And his or her monthly expenses are proportionately the same as that of the custodian parent.
+And his or her monthly expenses are proportionately the same as that of the has parent.
 Therefore, if all else being equal, his or her contribution should be double of that of the custodian parent.
-If the paying parent becomes unemployed, his maintenance obligations doesn’t come to an end.
+If the paying parent becomes unemployed, his maintenance obligations does nott come to an end.
 He may have other means.
 If he has a flashy car, he needs to downgrade and use some of that money for maintenance.

 The Paying parent would pay two thirds of the child’s expenses which equates to R 666 – 00 per month.
 And the custodian parent would thus cover the balance of R 334 – 00 per month.
 The R 666 – 00 would be less should he pay any of the minor child’s expenses directly.
 For example, medical aid or school fees.

 The golden rule in all matters regarding children is that their best interest be upheld.
 However, in child maintenance matters it is not as easy as saying that the child needs to have the best of clothes, education, and food available.
 By taking this view, it would be as saying that during the parents’ marriage, or while the parents lived together, the child went to the best school in the area, wore the best of clothes and ate the best of food.
 This is so, notwithstanding the parents earning a far below average income.
 Such a legal approach would be nonsensical.
 Another challenge is when the paying parent is self-employed or unemployed.
 In the case of self-employed parents, their income varies.
 However, what we look at is the average they earn each month.
-For unemployed parent, as stated, we look at their means.
+For an unemployed parent, as stated, we look at their means.

 Each child maintenance case is determined on its own merits by weighing various factors.
 There are certain overlapping factors.
 The factors to consider are: